jkurek2912/Chess-Engine/README.md

 A high-performance C++ chess engine built from scratch using bitboards and advanced search algorithms.
 Features a fully optimized move generation system, transposition tables, and sophisticated evaluation function.

+##  Chess Bot on Lichess

+This engine is available as a chess bot on Lichess!
+The bot uses the UCI (Universal Chess Interface) protocol and can play rated and casual games.

+### Bot Features

+- **UCI Protocol** - Full UCI compatibility for integration with chess platforms
+- **Automatic Game Play** - Accepts challenges and plays games automatically
+- **Adaptive Search** - Uses dynamic depth control based on position complexity
+- **Time Management** - Supports various time controls from bullet to classical

+### Watch Games

+You can watch the bot play on Lichess: [https://lichess.org/@/koobotroopa]

+The bot actively plays rated and casual games.
+Check the link above to see recent games and current rating.

 ##  Features

 ### Core Engine